| |

 GENERAL COMMENTS:

-The livestock complex is trading lower into Thursday's noon hour as the
+The livestock complex is trading mixed into Thursday's noon hour as the

-previous week and 24% from the prior 4-week average.
-The three largest buyers
+week and 16% from the prior 4-week average.
+The three largest buyers were

 LIVE CATTLE: